London Ontario, Canada Travel Guide

 These facilities cater to departing travelers, offering comfort and services before your journey.

-Verify flight, train, or bus schedule 24-48 hours before departure.
+Verify flight, train, or bus schedule 24-TWO days before departure.

-Factor in extra time for safety and check-in, especially at major airports.
+Factor in extra time for safety and check-in, especially at key airports.

 Verify if there are any travel alerts or weather advisories that might impact your journey.

-Ensure all necessary documents are easy to reach and up-to-date for a smooth departure.
+Ensure all necessary documents are not difficult to reach and up-to-date for a smooth departure.

 Properly secure your belongings and be prepared for airport or station procedures.